Maika Monroe

-Maika Monroe (born Dillon Monroe Buckley; born May 29, 1993) is an American actress.
-She is most notable for her leading roles in The Guest and It Follows (both 2014), which established her as a scream queen.
-Such roles recurred in the horror films Villains (2019) and Longlegs (2024).
+Maika Monroe (born Dillon Monroe Buckley; May 29, 1993) is an American actress.
+She had her breakthrough role in the indie horror It Follows (2014).
+She has featured in several other horror films, such as The Guest (2014), Villains (2019) and Longlegs (2024).

 She also starred in the thrillers Greta (2018) and Watcher (2022).
 Aside from her horror and thriller roles Monroe appears in the action film Independence Day: Resurgence (2016), the neo-noir Hot Summer Nights (2017) and the action film God Is a Bullet (2023).

-Early life
+Early life and education

-Monroe was born Dillon Monroe Buckley on May 29, 1993, in Santa Barbara, California.
-Her mother was a sign language interpreter and her father was a construction worker.
+Maika Monroe was born Dillon Monroe Buckley on May 29, 1993, in Santa Barbara, California.
+Her mother was a sign language interpreter, and her father worked in construction.
 She later changed her first name to Maika, by which she had already been known for most of her life.

-At the age of 17, Monroe left Santa Barbara and moved to Cabarete in the Dominican Republic to continue training in kiteboarding after spending the previous summer there.
-She subsequently completed her senior year of high school online.
-She was a professional kiteboarder, as of 2015.
+At age 17, Monroe left Santa Barbara and moved to Cabarete, Dominican Republic, to continue training in kiteboarding after spending the previous summer there.
+She completed her senior year of high school online.

 Career

+Acting

 Monroe made her acting debut with a small role on Eleventh Hour, a drama series.
 Three years later, she made her film debut in the 2012 drama At Any Price, playing Cadence Farrow.
 She relocated to Los Angeles for the film, and credits the part for encouraging her to continue acting.

 In 2013, she played a minor character in Sofia Coppola's crime film The Bling Ring.
 She next appeared in the drama film Labor Day as Mandy, a farm girl who romances with a young man and eventually becomes his wife and the mother of his child.
 It is an adaptation of the novel of the same name, and it was released that same year.

 In 2014, Monroe achieved a career breakthrough with two films.
 She played Anna Peterson in the psychological thriller film The Guest, and headlined the horror film It Follows as Jamie "Jay" Height.
 The latter premiered at the 67th Cannes Film Festival and established Monroe as a scream queen.
 Writing for Entertainment Weekly, Chris Nashawaty said the film was "airtight" because of "Monroe’s moody teenage authenticity".
 Both films garnered a cult following while It Follows ranks among the best horror films of the 2010s.

 In 2015, Monroe appeared in the Western film Echoes of War.
 In 2016, she starred in the invasion thriller film The 5th Wave, based on the novel of the same name.
 Also that year, Monroe starred in the science fiction film Independence Day: Resurgence, the sequel to Independence Day (1996), playing former First Daughter Patricia Whitmore.